Swastika Defaces Duke University Mural Honoring Synagogue Shooting Victims

 She said there was a swastika found in a bathroom and one carved into a pumpkin that was placed outside of a dorm.

-In addition to the campus's Jewish and Latino communities, the school's African American student population has also been the target of a hate message this academic year.
+In addition to the campus's Jewish and Latino communities, the school's African-American student population has been the target of a hate message this academic year.

-Two days before the fall semester began, a sign for Mary Lou Williams Center for Black Culture at the university was vandalized with what President Price called "a heinous racial epithet," the Chronicle reported.
+Two days before the fall semester began, a sign for Mary Lou Williams Center for Black Culture at the university was vandalized with what Price called "a heinous racial epithet," the Chronicle reported.

 "This poison of hate is not confined to Duke.
 It is part of a national, even global, trend that has seen hate crimes in general, and anti-Semitism in particular, increase dramatically in the past year," Price wrote in his letter Monday.
 "Duke alone cannot solve this problem, of course.
 But I commit that Duke will lead."